Merzasphor/MWSE/docs/source/types/niCamera.md

 ### `scene`

+*Read-only*.
 The scene of the camera.

 **Returns**: